 Revenues and Adjusted EBITDA increased \$12.3 million (15%) and \$12.2 million (21%), respectively, in first quarter 1999 compared to first quarter 1998.
-Royalty fees increased for the CENTURY 21(R), COLDWELL BANKER(R) and ERA(R) franchise brands collectively by \$12.1 million (17%) primarily as a result of a 14% increase in home sales by franchisees and an 8% increase in the average price of homes sold.
+Royalty fees increased for the CENTURY 21(REGISTERED TRADEMARK), COLDWELL BANKER(REGISTERED TRADEMARK) and ERA(REGISTERED TRADEMARK) franchise brands collectively by \$12.1 million (17%) primarily as a result of a 14% increase in home sales by franchisees and an 8% increase in the average price of homes sold.
 Home sales by franchisees benefited from strong first quarter 1999 existing U.S. home sales, as well as from expansion of our franchise system.
-Since most costs associated with the Real Estate Franchise business do not vary significantly with home sale volumes or royalty revenues, the increase in royalty revenues contributed to an improvement of the Adjusted EBITDA margin from 70% to 74%.
+Since most costs associated with the Real Estate Franchise business do not vary significantly with home sale volume or royalty revenues, the increase in royalty revenues contributed to an improvement of the Adjusted EBITDA margin from 70% to 74%.